With our premium Chart widget, you can place a variety of charts on your page. You can import the data from a CSV file, a URL or add it manually.

 - CSV files can contain at most 250 rows.

-3. Context menu [back to top]
+3. Widget menu [back to top]

-In the Advanced settings pane, you select the Chart type that best matches your data:
+- Chart type.
+Select the Chart type that best matches your data:

 - Area chart: shows up to 3 series in an overlapping (non-stacked) area chart.

 - Line chart: shows up to 3 series as lines.

 - Bar chart: shows up to 3 series as horizontal bars.

 - Column chart: shows up to 3 series as vertical bars.